danjenson/et/index.md

    [vim-markdown](https://github.com/preservim/vim-markdown) plugin and enable math markdown with `let g:vim_markdown_math = 1`; this will prevent all sorts of syntax highlighting issues when using `$` and `_`.
+1. You can add `toc: true` to the front matter (yaml at the top of READMEs) to automatically include a table of contents.
+See `notes.md` for an example.
 1. Copy the `_plugins` directory to your project to get access to the following Liquid tags:

 ```liquid